Memorials | George Herbert Society

 Cristina Malcolmson 1950-2020

-A Tribute by Michael C. Schoenfeldt
+A Tribute by Michael C. Schoenfeldt, University of Michigan

 Professor Cristina Malcolmson recently died at her home in Portland, Maine, at the age of 70.
 A world-renowned scholar of George Herbert, Tina earned her undergraduate degree at the University of California, Berkeley, in 1973, majoring in English.
 She attained her Ph.D., also from Berkeley’s English Department, in 1983.
 She was an assistant professor at Reed College and Yale University, before settling in at Bates College, where she was an assistant, associate, and full professor.
 She had recently retired from Bates, after twice serving as chair of the Department of English and once as chair of the Program in Women and Gender Studies.